by Andrea M. Darcy

 You might even be engaged in the wrong kind of therapy for your personality and issues.
 Another kind of therapy altogether can be a revelation that means you end up loving the process and your next therapist.
 Read or guide to different schools of therapeutic thought if this might be your real issue.

 Need a new therapist?
 Harley Therapy strictly vets therapists to ensure they are highly competent.
-We offer counsellors, psychotherapists, and counselling psychologists in London as well as worldwide via Skype therapy.
+We offer counsellors, psychotherapists, and counselling psychologists in London as well as worldwide via online therapy.